-Powdery mildew is a fungal disease which flourishes on courgettes, cucumber, summer squash & pumpkins when the weather is warm and dry.
-It can kill the plants.
+Powdery mildew (PM) is a fungal disease which flourishes on courgettes, cucumber, summer squash & pumpkins when the weather is warm and dry.
+It can reduce the crop and eventually kill the plants.

-Infected courgette plants are covered in a greyish-white mould, mainly on the upper surface of the leaves and young shoots.
+Infected courgette plants are covered in a dusty, furry-looking greyish-white mould, mainly on the upper surface of the leaves and young shoots.

 Treatment

 As powdery mildew does not like wet conditions, wetting the leaves reduces the severity of attack.
-A wetter, like detergent, has to be added ~ plain water will just run off the leaves.
-Washing up water does the trick, because it contains detergent.
+A "wetter", eg detergent, has to be added (just a squirt) ~ plain water will just run off the leaves.

 Weeds can over-winter the fungus, so good garden hygiene is essential.